fbpx

 Always look up possible risqué connotations for emojis before using them to sell your products.
 Otherwise, you could get caught up in a potentially embarrassing social media crisis that could have easily been avoided with a simple Google search.

-Just because emojis boost engagement, you shouldn’t stuff your social post with emojis.
+Just because emojis can boost engagement, you shouldn’t stuff your social post with emojis.
 Aside from being an aesthetic nightmare, an emoji-filled post will fetch you a one-way ticket to being trolled mercilessly online.
-Rightfully so, might we add?

 4. It’s all ’bout the aesthetic